This project explores easing feelings of emotional distance from loved ones through ambient technology.

 Adults wrestle with separation anxiety too: endless doom‑scroll checks, midnight “just text me when you’re home” pings.

-Six semi‑structured interviews (4 psychotherapists & 2 clinical psychologists)
+Six semi‑structured interviews with 4 psychotherapists & 2 clinical psychologists.

-Six semi‑structured interviews (4 psychotherapists & 2 clinical psychologists)
+Six semi‑structured interviews with 4 psychotherapists & 2 clinical psychologists.

 Potential Benefits